-Increase the volume of the radio if the OnStar advisor cannot be heard.
+Increase the volume of the radio if the OnStar Advisor cannot be heard.

 If the light next to the OnStar buttons is red, the system may not be functioning properly.
-Press and request a vehicle diagnostic.
+Push and request a vehicle diagnostic check.
 If the light appears clear (no light is appearing), your OnStar subscription has expired and all services have been deactivated.
-Press to confirm that the OnStar equipment is active.
+Push to confirm that the OnStar equipment is active.